 -

 I pitch a batter from one side the first and second time through the lineup, and then pitch a batter from the “other side” the third time through the batting order.
 I read the MLB is more and more transitioning from a "starting pitcher" type of game to a "bull penning" type of game.
-Well, I can last twice as long for any manager who wants to limit the exposure to a batter to only twice.
+Well, I can last twice as long if a manager wants to limit the exposure to a batter to only twice.
 This link is an interesting article about 2018 post-season successes relating to "bull penning" .

 -